 Camera bag – If traveling or just moving around you could get deflections to the camera if just put it in the bag with other stuff.
 When you move around with a camera, then a safe bag for transport is essential.

-A spare battery – Canon EOS M50 battery life isn’t good.
+A spare battery – The battery life isn’t good.
 A spare battery will be beneficial when being away longer without the option to recharge the battery.

 Microfon – It’s meant for videos or vlogging.
-Canon M50 have also a mic input, so for better sound quality, you can add a microphone.
+It also have a mic input, so for better sound quality, you can add a microphone.

-Flash – Canon M50 has a built-in flash, but it isn’t the best for professional photoshoots.
+Flash – It has a built-in flash, but it isn’t the best for professional photoshoots.
 Adding flash will save the shooting.

 Canon EOS M50 for Photography